kornelski/http-cache-semantics/README.md

 # Can I cache this?

-`CachePolicy` implements HTTP cache semantics.
-It can tell when responses can be reused from cache, taking into account [RFC 7234](http://httpwg.org/specs/rfc7234.html) rules for user agents and shared caches.
-It's aware of many tricky details such as the `Vary` header, proxy revalidation, authenticated responses.
+`CachePolicy` can tell when responses can be reused from cache, taking into account [HTTP RFC 7234](http://httpwg.org/specs/rfc7234.html) rules for user agents and shared caches.
+It's aware of many tricky details such as the `Vary` header, proxy revalidation, and authenticated responses.

 ## Usage